ZdenekBrydl/multidimensonal_array/README.md

 # multidimensonal_array_C
-Creation of multidimensonal array by user inputin C.
+Creation of multidimensonal array by user input in C.